Data protection is shaking up the digital broadcasting industry

 Media can contain very sensitive personal data.
 Organizations nowadays stream live surgeries and job interviews, and they film internal corporate and industrial processes.
 This data must be protected.

-Logs and analytics contain personal data of viewers, and contain competitive sensitive business data such as programming, formats, popular titles, market, and advertisers.
+Logs and analytics contain the personal data of viewers and contain competitive sensitive business data such as programming, formats, popular titles, market, and advertisers.
 It is in the interest of the broadcasters to protect this data.

 US law vs EU law

 The European GDPR law requires broadcasters and their vendors to protect their data.
-The U.S. Cloud Act demands far reaching access to data within reach of U.S. owned vendors, even if your data is stored in the E.U., even if you work with a E.U. subsidiary, even if there are standard clauses, your data is not safe.
+The U.S. Cloud Act demands far-reaching access to data within reach of U.S.-owned vendors, even if your data is stored in the E.U., even if you work with an E.U. subsidiary, even if there are standard clauses, your data is not safe.

-There is no sight of resolving the issue between the two worlds.
-Broadcasters are advised to act, to protect their data, to protect their interests, to prevent claims and image damage.
+There is an ongoing discussion between the EU and the U.S. regarding data governance.
+However, there is no sight of resolving the issue between the two worlds yet.
+Therefore, broadcasters are advised to act, to protect their data, to protect their interests, to prevent claims and image damage already today.
+And one of the best ways to safeguard your data is by switching to such companies as Jet-Stream.

-Dutch company Jet-Stream (IBC hall 7, booth 7.c25) unveils a new streaming cloud platform that is 100% GDPR compliant.
-Jet-Stream Cloud is European owned, European hosted, without ties to non-EU vendors.
+During an IBC 2022, Dutch company Jet-Stream unveiled a new streaming cloud platform that is 100% GDPR compliant.
+Jet-Stream Cloud is European-owned, European-hosted, without ties to non-EU vendors.
 All media and data are processed in the secure cloud: transcoding, hosting, streaming, analytics, and player.

 Jet-Stream Cloud’s video player (called Privacy Player) contains no trackers to prevent third parties from accessing data.
 All data is logged and processed server-side, for accurate analytics.
 Personal data is removed.
 Chromecast can be disabled to prevent pings to Google, who can watch along with who’s watching what.

-Jet-Stream created this handy data protection checklist, to see if your vendor (and their vendors) are GDRP compliant or are subject to the U.S. Cloud Act.
+Are you concerned about the safety of your data?
+Then you’ll be glad to know that Jet-Stream has gone ahead and created a really useful data protection checklist.
+Use it to check if your vendor (and their vendors) are compliant with GDPR or if they’re subject to the U.S. Cloud Act.